What is the Wisconsin Homeschooling Parents Association?

 - Learn to work with your legislators, regardless of their political party.

 - Do not seek or accept benefits from the government.
 Such benefits are likely to be followed by increased regulation, especially since the government is accountable for how tax dollars are spent.

 - Do not push for new homeschooling legislation.
 Small minorities generally have difficulty getting legislation passed.
 Also, legislation can be changed so much through amendments, as well as produce unintended results, that it may end up working against those who introduced it.

 - Stay out of court if at all possible.

 - Understand and apply the distinction between compulsory school attendance and compulsory education.

 - Work with other homeschoolers on the grassroots level.
-Set aside differences in approaches to education, curriculum choices, religious and philosophical beliefs, etc. Work to maintain the right of each family to make its own decisions.
+Set aside differences in areas including approaches to education, curriculum choices, and religious and philosophical beliefs.
+Work to maintain the right and freedom of each family to make its own decisions.

 These ten principles are the reasons homeschoolers in Wisconsin have been able to maintain their freedoms.
 WHPA has had to work hard to maintain them in the face of opposition to homeschooling from the educational establishment, some legislators, and some members of the general public.

 Together we can preserve independent, parent-led, privately-funded educational freedom for homeschooling families who take direct responsibility for the education of their children.